EU, EEA, Swiss Citizens

 UK border staff might question frequent visitors from the EU, EEA or Switzerland if they think that someone is using visit visas to live long-term in the UK.
 It is important to be aware that this is not allowed under the UK Immigration Rules.
 It is also important to leave the UK before any visit visa runs out – there will be a stamp in the visitor’s passport with an expiry date.
 If someone stays beyond the expiry date, they are in the UK illegally.

-All these changes do not take into account the current Covid Rules which are in place currently – in a rapidly changing situation it is also important to check Covid restrictions before travelling.
+All these changes do not take into account the Covid Rules which are in place currently – in a rapidly changing situation it is also important to check Covid restrictions before travelling.

 A Mackman Group collaboration - market research by Mackman Research | website design by Mackman